 16 gauge?
 20 gauge?
 24 gauge?
 What does it mean?
 Which one’s the best stainless steel gauge thickness for my new kitchen sink?
 These are some of the questions you might have when choosing your next stainless steel kitchen sink.
 There are so many brands and styles from each manufacturer, and you want to make sure you make an informed choice.
 This article will focus on helping you decide on the thickness (gauge) of metal to shop for and to make the best choice for your situation.
+If you are finding it hard to decide then you may want to consult a professional plumber or sink installer beforehand for advice.
+This is also a good time to ask questions such as is it better to use a gauge that has been treated by a heat treating company beforehand?
+Or what type of metal should you be using specifically for your sink?
+It can be helpful to get these questions sorted out so you may get all the information you need to be sorted out before you need to make decisions.

 - THE SHEET OF STAINLESS STEEL THAT IS USED DURING THE MANUFACTURING PROCESS IS ROLLED TO A SPECIFIC THICKNESS.
 SHEET METAL IS AVAILABLE AS FLAT PIECES OR AS A COILED STRIP.
 THE COILS ARE FORMED BY RUNNING A CONTINUOUS SHEET OF METAL THROUGH A ROLL SLITTER.
 THE THICKNESS OF THE SHEET METAL IS CALLED ITS GAUGE.
 THE GAUGE OF SHEET METAL RANGES FROM 30 GAUGE TO ABOUT 8